 heroku run command as you would from the command line.

-The Heroku Dashboard can be customized by favoriting applications and setting your default app list.
+You can customize your Heroku Dashboard experience by marking certain apps as favorites, and by setting your default app list.